sajedian/travel-weather/README.md

 * [Dark Sky API](https://darksky.net/dev) - for weather data

 ## Installation
 IMPORTANT: Travel Weather uses [Dark Sky API](https://darksky.net/dev), which is [no longer accepting new signups](https://blog.darksky.net/dark-sky-has-a-new-home/).
-Therefore, you can only run Travel Weather in its current form if you've already signed up with Dark Sky.
+Therefore, you can only run Travel Weather in its fully-functional form if you've already signed up with Dark Sky.
 I plan to transition to a different weather API in the near future.

 #### CocoaPods:
 ```